B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 It depends of the situation.
 It depends on the situation.
 The verb depend always uses the preposition on.

 She is married with a lawyer.
 She is married to a lawyer.
-We use married to someone.
+We use married to someone in English.

 I'm listening music.
 I'm listening to music.
 The verb listen needs the preposition to before the object.